-St. Teresa of Ávila was a sixteenth century cloistered Carmelite nun who lived during the Spanish Inquisition and wrote this masterpiece of mystical literature as a guide for spiritual growth.
+St. Teresa of Ávila was a sixteenth-century Carmelite nun who lived during the Spanish Inquisition and wrote The Interior Castle as a guide for spiritual growth.
 She wrote it, not because she wanted to, or thought she had the skills, but in obedience to her superiors.
 As a result, it is delightfully self-deprecating and conversational, yet written with powerful certitude and wisdom that can only come from firsthand experience.
-It is one of the most wrinkled and marked up of all Betty’s beloved “Rubber Band Books.”
+It is a masterpiece of Christian mystical literature and one of the most wrinkled and marked up of all Betty’s beloved “Rubber Band Books.”

 Few tasks which I have been commanded have been so difficult as this present one of writing about matter relating to prayer: for one reason, because I do not feel that the Lord has given me either the spirituality or the desire for it; for another, because for the last three months I have been suffering from such noises and weakness in the head that I find it troublesome to write even about necessary business.
 But, as I know that strength arising from obedience has a way of simplifying things which seem impossible, my will very gladly resolves to attempt this task…